Stockfish-Classic/Stockfish-Classic/Readme.md

 might alleviate this problem.
 To determine whether large pages are in use, see the engine log.

-## Compiling Stockfish yourself from the sources
+## Compiling Stockfish Classic yourself from the sources

-Stockfish has support for 32 or 64-bit CPUs, certain hardware instructions, big-endian machines such as Power PC, and other platforms.
+Stockfish Classic has support for 32 or 64-bit CPUs, certain hardware instructions, big-endian machines such as Power PC, and other platforms.

-On Unix-like systems, it should be easy to compile Stockfish directly from the source code with the included Makefile in the folder `src`.
+On Unix-like systems, it should be easy to compile Stockfish Classic directly from the source code with the included Makefile in the folder `src`.
 In general it is recommended to run `make help` to see a list of make targets with corresponding descriptions.